Listening to Spanish songs, first with the lyrics, and then without, is a great way to absorb words, phrases, and even grammatical structures.

 Postscript: I recently came a across Sidney's post Learning through song made easy, which suggests four steps to improve both your listening and speaking (maybe even singing!) skills.
 It's fun AND effective!

-Listening to foreign songs is an excellent way to memorize key phrases and expressions – and having fun doing it.
+Listening to foreign songs is an excellent way to memorize key phrases and expressions – and having fun with German language learning .
 Sometimes, you may even start humming and repeating the refrains without exactly knowing the meaning.

 In an earlier blog post -6 Tips for Learning a Foreign Language- we had suggested listening to songs as tip #4, as listening to music and songs can also fuel your enthusiasm for learning a new language.